Farzat07/databases-for-data-scientists-specialization/relational-database-design-final-project.md

     - Degree is binary.
     - Cardinality is N:1.
     - Left side is optional, right side is mandatory.
-1. A playlist MAY contain one or more videos.
-A video MAY be in one or more playlists.
+1. A playlist MAY contain one or more playlist positions.
+A playlist position MUST be in one and only one playlist.
     - Playlists are lists of related videos intended to played in succession.
-A video does not need to be in any particular playlist.
+Playlist positions represent where each video is placed in the playlist.
+Empty playlists are allowed.
     - Degree is binary.
     - Cardinality is N:1.
-    - Both sides are optional.
+    - Left side is optional, right side is mandatory.
+1. A playlist position MUST belong to one and only one video.
+A video MAY have one or more playlist positions.
+    - A video can appear in multiple playlists, and even in multiple positions in the same playlist.
+    - Degree is binary.
+    - Cardinality is 1:N.
+    - Left side is mandatory, right side is optional.
 1. A user MAY subscribe to one or more playlists.
 A playlist MAY be subscribed to by one or more users.
     - A user can subscribe to playlists as well, such that new videos added to the